-- You will need an email address to register. - We recommend that you print a copy of your application for your own records. - Once you have completed your online application, remember to submit it. - If you make any changes to your application you must also resubmit otherwise it may not be processed correctly.
+- · You will need an email address to register. - We recommend that you apply using the personal unique identification number (UID) for your child, which is pre-printed on the information sent to your home address. - Once you have completed your online application, remember to submit it. - If you make any changes to your application you must also resubmit otherwise it may not be processed correctly.